AlexeyPlodenko/agile-reporting-tools/README.md

 node ./src/daily-report/index.js --format=text --login=my.username --password=123456 --bitbucketHost=bitbucket.example.com --jiraHost=jira.example.com --routine="Check and report AWS load logs." --routine="Check and report AWS error logs."`

 ## To enable Google Calendar

+NB!
+Google calendar does not work with a user argument supplied.

 1. Go to the page https://developers.google.com/calendar/quickstart/nodejs and click the "Enable the Google Calendar API" blue button in the middle.

 1.1.
 Choose "Desktop app" from the drop-down list and click CREATE.